 Rinse the rice until the water runs clear.
 Drain in a colander and set aside.

 In a medium saucepan, bring water to a boil.
 Add the salt, stir, and then add the rinsed and drained rice.
 Stir with a fork.

 Reduce the heat, cover the rice, and let it simmer for 20 minutes, checking after 15 minutes to see if all the water has evaporated.
 If it has, the rice is ready.
-If not, replace the lid and let the rice simmer an additional 5 minutes.
+If not, replace the lid and let the rice simmer an additional five minutes.

 Remove from heat, fluff with a fork, and turn out into a serving dish.
-Alternatively, add 1 tablespoon butter to the rice in the pot, add chopped parsley or another herb, stir, and then turn out into a serving dish.
+Alternatively, add one tablespoon butter to the rice in the pot, add chopped parsley or another herb, stir, and then turn out into a serving dish.

 Serve and enjoy!

 - Use stock instead of water.

 - Add one tablespoon butter or oil to the water when it comes to a boil.